 It’s normal to sometimes feel worried, anxious or upset when things don’t go to plan or you have pressures from areas such as school, work, friends or family.
 Everyone faces these life pressures but it is important to be able to manage them in a healthy way.

 The issue comes when you are experiencing worries, anxieties or difficult feelings so much that they’re seriously interfering with your everyday life, like not being able to sleep as normal, not being able to study, not being able to go out with friends or take part in your favourite hobby.
 If you have these feelings for a few weeks or longer, you may need help and advice.

 Mental ill-health is very common, around 1 in 10 young people have a mental health diagnosis.
 Additionally, there will be lots of others that are suffering anxiety or depression but have not had this officially recognised.
 If this is something you think you may be dealing with, you can get more information from the resources below or call the following helplines to get further advice and support.

 It’s important to remember the sooner you reach out and get help, the sooner it will be to getting better.
 Mental health disorders are treatable and common, so there are many people who will understand what you are experiencing.

-Support, advice and treatment is available in many forms and a combination of these needs to be put in place for each individual.
+Support, advice and treatment is available in many forms and a combination of these can be put in place for someone.
 Firstly, a visit to the GP will kick start getting help.
-Talking to someone you trust such as a friend, sibling, parent/carer, youth worker, or teacher is also important.
+Talking to a trusted friend, sibling, parent/carer, youth worker, or teacher is also important.
 If you don’t know who to turn to or want to speak to someone initially that doesn’t know you, the following organisations are here to help:

-– Rethink Mental Illness – offering information on symptoms, different conditions, diagnosis, treatments and living with mental illness.
-There are also tools that can be downloaded which can help you look after your mental health.
+– Rethink Mental Illness offers information on symptoms, different conditions, diagnosis, treatments and living with mental illness.
+There are also tools that can be downloaded which can help you look after your mental health